The Gospels are narratives proclaiming the good news of Jesus by describing his life and teaching, as recorded by his followers.

 We should note that all four gospels are anonymous, so their titles come from long-standing tradition of the church from the earliest times.

 Matthew’s Gospel was traditionally written by Matthew, or Levi, the apostle.
 He wrote his gospel for Jewish believers, showing that Jesus was the fulfilment of prophecy.
 Jesus was the predicted Messiah and King of the Jews, the son of David.
-He was qualified to be this through is obedience to the law.
-It is likely that Matthew’s gospel was used to train and disciple new converts by the early church.
+He was qualified to be this through his obedience to the law.
+It is likely that Matthew’s gospel was used to train and disciple new converts in the early church.

 Mark’s Gospel was traditionally by John Mark, who became a close follower of Peter.
 It is most likely that Mark wrote his gospel for Gentile believers in Rome, perhaps to encourage them during the persecution under Nero after AD 64.
 Mark describes Jesus as the suffering servant, who came to give his life (Mk 10:45), and uses the term 'Son of Man' to reveal true nature of the Messiah.